Mentors

 For the readers who made it down here: (2024)

 If any of you have found this golden nugget, you can count on my surprise and admiration of your loyalty.
 First coffee is on me!
 I may be the only person in this community from Indiana, and certainly the only one from the Gary/Merrillville region.
 Where I come from is foundational to the reason I am here because I would not be who I am today otherwise.
 It is also why I am addressing you, the reader, because I know what feels like to struggle between identifying with where you came from versus where you are today, wondering if anyone would accept the whole of you.
-Even more so, if you can accept yourself whether you stay or leave as neither choice is easy.

 It has taken time to process and love both parts of myself but as a result, I realized that if I can put up those barriers, I also have the power to break them down.